Skip to main content

 Accompanied by a rumbling, intensely unsettling soundtrack (courtesy of Darius McGann), Robert’s shocking discovery in the cottage, and the lead up to it, is one of the highlights of the film.
 The production design of the dingy dwelling is exquisitely morbid, though hints that it was once a modest but cosy family home.
 As an array of disturbing accoutrements is revealed, frenzied panic is interrupted by the suggestion Robert isn’t alone in the house…

 Tension is also generated from the various sun-kissed flashbacks he has of his girlfriend Jane (Emma Eliza Regan).
 These not only serve to gradually explain how he ended up alone and injured in the woods, but create a sense of unease as they chart the disintegration of his relationship with her.
-When she imparts surprising news, he doesn’t seem to be as happy as he should, and the notion that something is festering between them becomes almost unbearable.
+When she imparts surprising news, he doesn’t seem to be as happy as he feels he should, and the notion that something is festering between them becomes almost unbearable.
 Plunkett’s deployment of slow-burning tension finally ignites in a jolting climax - heralded when a body in the road stands up - which feels all the more powerful because of the increasingly nightmarish build up to it.
 A rash decision made by one of the characters will haunt you long after the credits evaporate.

 A brief but memorable story of one man's search for the truth in what appears to be the apocalypse, combining eerie atmospherics, beautiful camera work, creepy locations and dripping, clawing tension.